ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 #### Status 201 - Registration is successful

-In cases where the Transparency Service is able to mint receipts in a reasonable time, it may return the receipt directly.
+If the Transparency Service is able to mint receipts within a reasonable time, it may return the receipt directly.

 Along with the receipt the Transparency Service MAY return a locator in the HTTP response `Location` header, provided the locator is a valid URL.

 ~~~ http-message
 HTTP/1.1 201 Created